 Industrial pump pressure ratings are fundamental specifications that determine whether a pump can safely handle the operating conditions of your application.
-Understanding ANSI classes and pressure standards is critical for engineers, procurement managers, and facility operators who need to select the right equipment for chemical processing, wastewater treatment, manufacturing, and dozens of other industrial applications.
+Understanding ANSI pressure classes and pressure standards is critical for engineers, procurement managers, and facility operators who need to select the right equipment for chemical processing, wastewater treatment, manufacturing, and dozens of other industrial applications.

+According to the American Society of Mechanical Engineers (ASME), improper pressure rating selection is one of the leading causes of pump failures in industrial settings.
 In this comprehensive guide, we'll explore what pressure ratings mean, how ANSI classification systems work, and how to use this knowledge to make better pump selection decisions.

 What Are Pump Pressure Ratings?